Essay Three in our Series A History of the Hero's Journey

 The political objection completes the structure.
 In the ideal city that the Republic is constructing, citizens must be brave, rational, and capable of subordinating private emotion to civic duty.
 Stories in which the gods behave scandalously, in which heroes weep and beg and express terror of death, in which the moral order appears capricious and the just man suffers without redemption — such stories are incompatible with the formation of citizens capable of sustaining a well-ordered polity.
 Homer must go.
 The tragedians must go.
 Not because beauty is worthless but because this particular kind of beauty does a particular kind of damage to the souls that need, above all, to be reliably governed by reason.

 Stated in this compressed form, the position sounds like a philosopher's bad dream of censorship, and its political legacy has not been unblemished.
 But the philosophical seriousness beneath it deserves acknowledgment before it is argued against.
 Plato is not afraid of strong emotion in the abstract; the dialogues are full of it.
 He is afraid of strong emotion that has been detached from its proper rational governance — emotion that has been given, by art, a permission structure that ordinary life does not provide and that the well-formed soul should not require.
-The theatre, for Plato, offers the pleasures of uninhibited feeling without the consequences.
+The theater, for Plato, offers the pleasures of uninhibited feeling without the consequences.
 And pleasures without consequences are, in his account, precisely what corrupt.

 It is a formidable case.
 And it sets up a paradox that the Republic itself cannot escape — because Plato, having made it, immediately reaches for myth.